emmajanedrews/base-template/_posts/2017-11-22-we-want-our-business-to-make-a-real-difference.md

 {% include pullquote.html %}

-This year, we’ll be giving $20,000 towards helping orphans in Mexico.
+This year, we’ll be giving nearly $20,000 towards helping orphans in Mexico.
 I’m actually going to go myself to provide some hands-on help.
 Though I’m not yet experienced with this kind of philanthropy, it just feels right.

 The support I’ve received from my clients has allowed me to build a sustainable career, which is all the more reason for me to give back. **I want to seek out opportunities and causes that will truly have an impact.**